kismetwireless/kismet-docs/devel/tracked_component.md

 ```

 It is important to remember that due to the mechanics of `shared_ptr<>` that two shared pointers created referencing the same object *are not identical*.
 There must be *one, single, canonical shared_ptr which defines an object*, and all other references must be copied from that pointer.
 Attempting to cast an existing object to a `shared_ptr<>` or creating a `shared_ptr<>` from a `this` pointer will result in multiple usage counts to the same memory and premature freeing of the object.

+### Dynamic fields

+Since tracked objects tend to be used to assign attributes to devices, and there can be tens or hundreds of thousands of devices per session, it can be important to balance the demands on RAM with the demands on CPU.
+Even a single `std::shared_ptr` to a field can consume up to 16 bytes of ram per device (two 8-byte pointers).

+Kismet offers two, similar, ways to deal with this.